 An additional option is to offer ‘duvet days’ which allows workers to take an unplanned day off.
 As well as fostering goodwill amongst your staff, it can put paid to extended absences while someone works their way through the back catalogue of the latest trending TV.

-If you need help preparing an absence and disciplinary policy for your business or want to discuss employment issues around sick leave, Julia can be contacted on the details below.
+If you need help preparing an absence and disciplinary policy for your business or want to discuss employment issues around sick leave, please contact Julia.